bunnyapp/sample-saas/README.md

 ## What does it do?

+Sign in/sign up is email address.
+There are no passwords or magic links.
+This is just a demo app so we're not focussed on account security in this case.

 - If you sign up for a new account at `/accounts/sign-up` it will

   - create a new tenant/account in sample-saas
   - create a new account & subscription in Bunny
+  - set the local `account.id` as the `tenantCode` for this account in Bunny

+- When a webhook is recieved from Bunny at `/api/hook` it will
+  - validate the incoming webhook signature from the request header using a shared signing token
+  - check if the tenant in the webhook payload matches with any accounts store locally.
+    - if _no_ account is found it will create one and set the max notes allowance
+    - if an account is found it will update the max notes allowance for that account

 ## Install